African-Robotics-Unit/WildPose_v1.1/README.md

 Set the dotfiles you wanna use ([Naoya's dotfiles](https://github.com/DenDen047/dotfiles)).

+#### Network Configuration

+On the Jetson, you can use `nmcli` command to change the network settings.

 #### ROS2 Foxy

 Let's install [ROS2 Foxy](https://docs.ros.org/en/foxy/index.html) following with [the official guide](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html).